AaravJoshi03/React/React-Learning/Day-06-React-Forms-&-Controlled-Components/notes.md

 />
 ```

-React controls the value.
+React controls the input value using state.

 ---

-Uncontrolled:
+### Uncontrolled

 ```jsx
 <input />
 ```

-Browser controls the value.
+The browser manages the input value internally.

-React does not know what the user typed.
+React does not control or automatically track the value through state.

 ---

 # Managing Multiple Inputs

-Instead of creating separate state variables,
+Instead of creating multiple state variables,

-Bad:
+❌ Bad

 ```jsx
 const [name, setName] = useState("");